usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 5. If balconies or terraces cannot be made accessible because wind or water damage will result, a ramp or raised decking may be used (§9.2.2(6)).

-{% details Are these the only places where equivalent facilitation can be used? %}
+#### Are these the only places where equivalent facilitation can be used?
 No. Departures
 from any provision in ADAAG are permitted as long as equivalent access is provided.
 However, portable ramps are not considered equivalent facilitation.
-{% enddetails %}

 ### III-7.3000 Accessible elements and spaces: Scoping and technical requirements.